 What backs up this theory though, besides the news article, is Spinabenz rapping in another song (“I Don’t Smoke Kendre”):

 “Rod K died, he was spinning, guess he freeze-d up / Fuck his last words Ku, the last thing he seen was us“

 “Spinning” means that Rod K was driving through opposition territory looking for someone to shoot.
 Spinabenz then directly implies it was them (KuKu gang/1200) that he was spinning on, and they got the best of him instead.
 Possibly one of the most direct “self snitches” in modern drill rap, if it is pertinent to real life of course.

-And of course, many more deceased young men are mocked throughout “Who I Smoke”, these were just a few that “stood out”.
-And with all of this mayhem set to her own hit song, many were surprised (and confused) by the way the legendary Vanessa Carlton would eventually respond to all of this.
+And of course, many more deceased young men are mocked throughout “Who I Smoke”, With all of this mayhem set to her own hit song, many were surprised (and confused) by the way the legendary Vanessa Carlton would eventually respond to all of this.

 Vanessa Carlton’s approval and subsequent doubling-down

 With the sample behind “Who I Smoke” being cleared with love, Vanessa Carlton received criticism.
 She took to Twitter to explain her side, and essentially flipped the situation to her critics being racist.

 She implies a double standard exists.
 No one bats an eye when a popular song is played during Reservoir Dogs (a fictional movie), as a mans ear is being cut off.
 This is “visceral and cinematic” to us, according to her.